Due to major building activity, some collections are unavailable. Please check your requests before visiting. Learn more.

 In assessing against the criteria above, the Fellowships Advisory Committee will consider the:

-- demonstrated need to make extensive use of, and onsite access to, the National Library’s collections
+- demonstrated need to make extensive use of, and requiring onsite access to, the National Library’s collections.
+Please note that collection items that have been digitised and are available online will generally not meet this criteria.

-- potential benefit to wider scholarship and/or professional practice, and
+- potential benefit to wider scholarship and/or professional practice.

 - capacity of the applicant to communicate research goals and outcomes to a wider public audience.